WOLF DESIGN retro REVIEW. 12th September 2017

 Interesting and factual information may be provided, but our review attempts to discover any feelings, emotions or questions that arise from superior design.
 Our hope is to provide some insight into the eyes and mind of designers.

 While not considered a direct descendant of the legendary 300SL Gull-wing Mercedes, the 280SL does follow on as the next generation of SL Mercedes after the Gull-wing.
-Designated by code as the W113 this car was produced from 1963 to 1971, evolving through 3 engine variants that culminated with the 280SL.
-Being the last of the range and with the more powerful engine the 280SL is more highly sought after and often more valuable.
+Designated by code as the W113, this car was produced from 1963 to 1971, evolving through 3 engine variants that culminated with the 280SL.
+Being the last of the range and with the more powerful engine, the 280SL is more highly sought after and often more valuable.
 The W113 Mercedes was nicknamed as the “Pagoda” model due to its unique concave roof shape.

 Price and Availability.

 23,885 280SL Pagoda cars were manufactured from 1968 to 1971, and while that was significant in its day it is small by today’s car manufacturing standards.
 The price new was approx. $10,000 and interestingly this car never suffered any depreciation as its successor model (code W107), was priced significantly more upon debut.
 At the time of this review, good 280SL specimens start from $150,000 and can extend well past $200,000 for near mint examples.
-Low mileage original examples are particularly sought after as these cars are not only collectable but still very practical and modern to drive.
+Low mileage original examples are particularly sought after as these cars are not only collectible but still very practical and modern to drive.

-The Pagoda Mercedes was one of the first models to introduce automatic transmission and power steering which are two things that make this car still very modern and easy to drive.
-Unlike most modern cars the D gear away from neutral and Reverse is towards so one needs to be cautious with which gear they are in.
+The Pagoda Mercedes was one of the first models to introduce automatic transmission and power steering which are two things that make this car still modern and easy to drive.
+Unlike most modern cars the D gear is away from neutral and Reverse is towards, so one needs to be cautious with which gear they are in.
 Primarily a two-seater there was the option of a transverse rear seat to accommodate a 3rd passenger.
-Most Pagoda cars have both a hard and soft top but there is also a variant known as the Californian or 2+2 which was built from factory without the soft top compartment in favour of a rear bench that makes the car a 4-seater.
-These variants are difficult and costly to convert to accommodate a soft top and are often less valuable.
+Most Pagoda cars have both a hard and soft top but there is also a variant known as the Californian, or 2+2 which was built from factory without the soft top compartment in favour of a rear bench that makes the car a 4-seater.
+These variants are difficult and costly to convert to accommodate a soft top and are therefore less valuable.

-Amongst Mercedes circles the Pagoda is well regarded as one of the best designs to come out of Stuttgart.
+Among Mercedes circles the Pagoda is well regarded as one of the best designs to come out of Stuttgart.
 It was designed by French designer and artist Paul Braq.